mfeffer/mfeffer.github.io/_pages/about.md

 I am a first-year [Societal Computing](https://sc.cs.cmu.edu/) PhD student in the [Institute for Software Research](https://www.isri.cmu.edu/) at Carnegie Mellon University.
 Prior to coming to CMU, I graduated from MIT in 2018 with a Bachelor of Science degree in Computer Science and a Master of Engineering (MEng) degree in Electrical Engineering and Computer Science.
 Industry positions include:

-* software engineering summer intern at IMC Financial Markets on a fullstack web development project (React, Go, MongoDB)
+* software engineering summer intern at IMC Financial Markets on a fullstack web development project (React, Go, and MongoDB)
-* full-time software engineer at Mastercard Data & Services for 2.5 years on projects ranging from fullstack web development (React, .NET, and SQL Server) to analytic research (R and Python).
+* full-time software engineer at Mastercard Data & Services for 2.5 years on projects ranging from fullstack web development (React, C# .NET, and SQL Server) to analytic research (R and Python).
 * summer research intern at IBM Research in AI Engineering (Python)

 Research
 ======
 I am broadly interested in applying AI and machine learning techniques to problems in the humanities and social sciences.
-To that end, as an undergrad at MIT, I worked at [CSAIL](https://www.csail.mit.edu/) on handwritten digit recognition technology with the end goal of detecting mental illnesses like Parkinson's and Alzheimer's, and for my MEng degree, I worked in the [MIT Media Lab](https://www.media.mit.edu/) on estimating emotions from facial images that can eventually be used in a myriad of different ways (including but not limited to assessing engagement or detecting and ameliorating conditions like anxiety and depression).
+To that end, as an undergrad at MIT, I worked at [CSAIL](https://www.csail.mit.edu/) on handwritten digit recognition technology with the end goal of detecting mental illnesses like Parkinson's and Alzheimer's, and for my MEng degree, I worked in the [MIT Media Lab](https://www.media.mit.edu/) on building models to estimate emotions from facial images, which in turn can eventually be used in a myriad of different ways (including but not limited to assessing engagement or detecting conditions like anxiety and depression).
 Currently, my primary areas of research are:

 * algorithmic fairness
 * music information retrieval
 * participatory machine learning
 * social good applications of AI and ML
 * sustainability

-Supported in part by a GEM Fellowship and ARCS Scholarship, I am broadly interested in applying artificial intelligence and machine learning techniques to problem spaces in the humanities and social sciences.
-My current interests include algorithmic fairness, mental health, sustainability, and art generation and synthesis.

 Collaborators and Mentors
 ======